The Tragedy of Jeff Flake

 The first time I met Flake, it was just a few weeks after Trump’s inauguration, and I had been assigned to profile him for The Atlantic.
 The junior senator from Arizona had gotten a bit of attention in 2016 for being one of the few Never-Trump Republicans in Congress who held out until the bitter end, and I was interested in seeing how he would navigate the brave new world he found himself in.
 Over the next several months, I followed him as he trundled through Trump’s America, clinging to his optimism and ideals with his teeth.

-I stood in the back of a raucous town hall in Mesa, where Flake patiently took questions for two-and-a-half hours from liberal constituents who cursed and booed his every answer.
-“People here have legitimate concerns and are afraid,” he told me backstage.)
+I stood in the back of a raucous town hall in Mesa, Arizona, where Flake patiently took questions for two-and-a-half hours from liberal constituents who cursed and booed his every answer.
+“People here have legitimate concerns and are afraid,” he told me backstage.
 And I sat in his Capitol Hill office with him and his wife—both of them visibly shaken, and sad—the day after a gunman opened fire on the park where he’d been practicing with his colleagues for the upcoming congressional baseball game. (“Us?
 Here?
 Why?” he recalled wondering when the shooting began.)

 For the most part, the arguments Flake laid out in the early months of the Trump presidency—whether about the president’s character, or the general decay of American politics—were as unoriginal as they were unimpeachable.
 The gist of his message was captured memorably in his speech on Tuesday: